magenta/magenta/magenta/interfaces/midi/README.md

 have one, you can install a software synthesizer such as [FluidSynth] (http://www.fluidsynth.org) using the following commands:

-**Ubuntu:** `sudo apt-get install fluidsynth`
+**Ubuntu:** `sudo apt-get install fluidsynth`\
 **Mac:** `brew install fluidsynth`

 If using FluidSynth, you will also want to install a decent soundfont.
 You can install one by doing the following:

-**Ubuntu:** Use the command `sudo apt-get install fluid-soundfont-gm`.
+**Ubuntu:** Use the command `sudo apt-get install fluid-soundfont-gm`.\
 **Mac:** Download the soundfont from http://www.musescore.org/download/fluid-soundfont.tar.gz and unpack the SF2 file.

 ## Set Up

 ### Ubuntu

-Launch `qjackctl` (Ubuntu only).
+Launch `qjackctl`.
 You'll probably want to do it in its own screen/tab since it will print status messages to the terminal.
 Once the GUI appears, click the "Start" button.

 If using a software controller, you can launch it in the background or in its